sourcenetwork/defradb/README.md

   }
 }
 ```
-This will query *all* the users, and return the fields `_key, age, name, points`.
+This query obtains *all* users, and return the fields `_key, age, name, points`.
 GraphQL queries only ever return the exact fields you request, there's no `*` selector like with SQL.

 We can further filter our results by adding a `filter` argument to the query.
 ```gql